What is gearing?

-There can be positive gearing (where the rental income provides a profit above than the cost of the mortgage) or negative gearing (where the rental income is less than the cost of the mortgage).
+There can be positive gearing – where the rental income provides a profit above the cost of the mortgage – or, negative gearing – where the rental income is less than the cost of the mortgage.

 What is negative gearing?

-Negative gearing is when the cost of the home loan for the investment is greater than the rental income received from the property.
+Negative gearing is when the cost of the home loan repayments and other fees, for the investment, are greater than the rental income received from the property.

-As well as the tax concessions on offer for negative gearing, you can still make a long-term profit on your investment once the value of the property increases (if it increases at all) – but you have to pay capital gains tax on that profit.
+Despite this, you can still make a long-term profit on your investment once the value of the property increases (if it increases at all).
+However, there is risk involved if your property were to devalue over the period.

 What is positive gearing?

-Positive gearing isn’t always possible right away, however, which is why so many people turn to negative gearing.
+However, positive gearing isn’t always possible right away, if you don’t have the minimum deposit amount.
+This is why many property investors turn to negative gearing.

 How does negative gearing work?

-Essentially, the basic goal of a negatively geared property is to turn a loss into a gain.
-You obviously shouldn’t invest in a property with the intention of making a loss, but if your property is not earning enough in rent to pay for itself, then at least you can write that loss off when tax time comes around.
+The basic goal of a negatively geared property is to turn a loss into a gain.
+You obviously shouldn’t invest in a property with the intention of making a loss, but the purpose of negative gearing is the idea that you will lose money in the beginning stages but earn a profit in the long run.

 There are many different reasons why the cost of a property can outweigh the income, but they can be divided into two different categories: